Niveau and coniveau filtrations on cohomology groups and Chow groups: Niveau and Coniveau filtrations on cohomology

 \subsection{Filtrations on cohomology}

-There are three decreasing filtrations on the cohomology ring of a smooth projective variety $X$ over $k$ each of which satisfy The first two filtrations are of geometric origin while the third one can be defined for any Hodge structure.
+Both the niveau and the coniveau filtration define decreasing filtrations on the cohomology ring of a smooth projective variety $X$ over $k$, each of which satisfies The aim of this paragraph is to compare such filtrations as well as gather well known and easy properties thereof.

 \paragraph{The coniveau filtration $N$.} This filtration is more naturally defined on cohomology.
-The $j^\mathrm{th}$ filtered piece of $H^i(X)$ will be denoted by $N^j H^i(X)$.
-It is defined as follows.
+The $j^\mathrm{th}$ filtered piece of $H^i(X)$ defines a rational sub-Hodge structure of $H^i(X)$ :

-where $Z$ runs through all subschemes of $X$ of codimension $\leq j$, and $f : Y \r X$ runs through all morphisms from a smooth projective variety $Y$ of pure dimension $\leq \dim X -j$ to $X$.
+where $Z$ runs through all subschemes of $X$ of codimension $\geq j$, and $f : Y \r X$ runs through all morphisms from a smooth projective variety $Y$ of pure dimension $\leq \dim X -j$ to $X$.
 The last equality holds in characteristic zero under resolution of singularities by Hironaka.
-It holds in positive characteristic by de Jong's theorem on alterations, see Jannsen \cite[7.7]{Jannsen5} and \cite[6.5]{Jannsen4} for more details.
+It holds in positive characteristic (for $\ell$-adic cohomology) by de Jong's theorem on alterations; see Jannsen \cite[7.7]{Jannsen5} and \cite[6.5]{Jannsen4} for more details.
+We then transcribe this definition in terms of homology and set where the sum runs through all integers $j' \geq j$, all smooth projective varieties $Y$ and all correspondences $\Gamma \in \CH_{i-j'}(Y \times X)$.
+By considering $\P^{j'-j} \times Y$ instead of $Y$ and $\P^{j'-j} \times \Gamma$ instead of $\Gamma$ we see that it is superfluous to consider those integers $j' >j$.
+Therefore where the sum runs through all smooth projective varieties $Y$ and all correspondences $\Gamma \in \CH_{i-j}(Y \times X)$.
+As before, using resolution of singularities, we see that actually where the sum runs through all morphisms $f : Y \r X$ from a smooth projective variety $Y$ of pure dimension $\leq i-j$ to $X$.